iamRabia-N/Machine_Learning_Libraries_Volume/README.md

 # Machine Learning Libraries Volume
-This repository contains comprehensive guides for four essential machine learning libraries: NumPy, Pandas, Seaborn and Scikit-learn.
+This repository contains comprehensive guides for four machine learning libraries: NumPy, Pandas, Seaborn and Scikit-learn.
 Each guide is written in a clear and easy-to-follow format in order to make it accessible for users with various levels of expertise.

 ## Table of Contents
  - NumPy Guide